Legal Analysis, Research and Writing Upper-Level Legal Analysis, Research and Writing Opportunities

 The University of Washington School of Law continues its commitment to research and writing beyond the first year.
-Every student must complete an advanced writing requirement to earn a J.D. degree.
-This requirement can be satisfied through seminars that allow students to explore and write about a variety of topics in depth, certain advanced legal writing courses, or through independent study projects.
-In the past, independent study projects have including briefing and arguing cases in state and federal appellate courts under faculty supervision, writing scholarly articles, or other projects.
-All independent study projects are completed under faculty supervision; students seeking a faculty advisor should consult the Faculty Areas of Expertise listing to find a suitable professor to work with.
+Every student must complete an advanced writing requirement to earn a JD degree.
+This requirement can be satisfied through seminars and other courses that allow students to explore and write about a variety of topics in depth, certain advanced legal writing courses or faculty-supervised revision of a project from an activity like moot court or a journal.
+Students seeking a faculty advisor to supervise revisions should consult the Faculty Areas of Expertise listing to find a suitable professor to work with.

-Second- and third-year students may also enroll in the following advanced courses focused on written advocacy, analytic writing, and research.
+To further enhance their writing skills, second- and third-year students may also enroll in the following advanced courses focused on written advocacy, analytic writing and research.

 Upper-Level Writing and Research Courses

 - Persuasive Writing E508

 - Pre-Trial Practice B519

 The B598 Advanced Research and Writing seminar course changes yearly to offer a variety of different writing experiences.
 Recent seminars have focused on topics such as judicial writing, legislative drafting and public international law.
 Second-year students who serve on the staff of a legal journal also enroll in specialized seminars for each journal, designed to guide them through the process of researching and writing scholarly articles.

 Extracurricular Opportunities: Moot Court, Writing Competitions, Journals